pavelFaraday/Wordpress-Backend-Cheatsheet/Gutenberg Block Development/17-MediaUpload.md

 At its core, `MediaUpload` is a **React component** provided by WordPress' `@wordpress/block-editor` package.

 Its **purpose** is simple but powerful:
-👉 **Allow users to select or upload media (images, videos, audio, files) inside a custom Gutenberg block**.

-Instead of manually building uploaders or handling the WordPress media modal yourself, `MediaUpload` wraps all that logic, providing a consistent and native WordPress experience.
+> 👉 **Allow users to select or upload media (images, videos, audio, files) inside a custom Gutenberg block** ❗️❗️❗️ **Instead of manually building uploaders or handling the WordPress media modal yourself, `MediaUpload` wraps all that logic, providing a consistent and native WordPress experience.**

 **Without `MediaUpload`,** you'd have to build:
 - File input handlers,